 *Ugochukwu Ejinkeonye, Chief Editor (Voice of the Last Days Ministry),a Nigerian Journalist and Writer is a columnist with a Nigerian national newspaper. www.ugowrite.blogspot.com; @ugowrite)

-The Director of Logos International Schools, Pastor Bede Ogu (left), and the Principal, Pastor Precious Ahiaogu, displaying the award to LOGISS at the International Conference Centre, Garki, Abuja
+The Former Director of Logos International Schools, Pastor Bede Ogu (left), and the Former Principal, Pastor Precious Ahiaogu, displaying the award to LOGISS at the International Conference Centre, Garki, Abuja

 Pastor Bede Ogu addressing the audience

-Participants…Ex-LOGISS students with the Principal and the Director
+Participants…Ex-LOGISS students with the Former Principal and Director

 Ugochukwu Ejinkeonye with Pastor Bede Ogu